-Following Noba \cite{NobaGeneralizedScaleFunc}, we show exit times and the potential density killed on exiting an interval are represented by scale functions.
-Although the results in this section are all given in \cite{NobaGeneralizedScaleFunc} when the process is a standard Markov process without negative jumps and by almost the same argument we can show the corresponding results for downward skip-free Markov chains, we give a proof of some of them for completeness.
+Following Noba \cite{NobaGeneralizedScaleFunc}, we show the exit time from an interval and the potential density killed on exiting an interval are represented by the scale function.
+Although most of the results in this section are given in \cite{NobaGeneralizedScaleFunc} for standard Markov processes on an interval without negative jumps, and by almost the same argument we can show the corresponding results for downward skip-free Markov chains, we prove some of them for completeness.

 \begin{Prop} Let $q \geq 0$.
-For $x,y,z \in \bN$ with $y < x < z $, it holds
+For $x,y,z \in \bN$ with $x < y < z $, it holds